Nikolaas Tinbergen

 Nikolaas "Niko" Tinbergen (/ˈtɪnbɜrgən/ TIN-bur-gən, /nl/; 15 April 1907 – 21 December 1988) was a Dutch biologist and ornithologist who shared the 1973 Nobel Prize in Physiology or Medicine with Karl von Frisch and Konrad Lorenz for their discoveries concerning the organization and elicitation of individual and social behavior patterns in animals.
-He is regarded as one of the founders of modern ethology, the study of animal behavior.
+He is regarded as one of the founders of ethology, the study of animal behaviour, and an important figure in the development of that discipline into its contemporary form, behavioral ecology.

 In 1951, he published The Study of Instinct, an influential book on animal behaviour.

 In the 1960s, he collaborated with filmmaker Hugh Falkus on a series of wildlife films, including The Riddle of the Rook (1972) and Signals for Survival (1969), which won the Italia prize in that year and the American blue ribbon in 1971.

 Early life and education

 Born in The Hague, Netherlands, he was one of five children of Dirk Cornelis Tinbergen and his wife Jeannette van Eek.
 His brother, Jan Tinbergen, won the first Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel in 1969.
 They are the only siblings to each win a Nobel Prize.
 Another brother, Luuk Tinbergen, was also a noted biologist.

 Tinbergen's interest in nature manifested itself when he was young.
-He studied biology at Leiden University and was a prisoner of war during World War II in Kamp Sint-Michielsgestel.
+He studied biology at Leiden University.
+His doctoral thesis, published in 1932, examined how female European beewolfs (Philanthus triangulum) use visual landmarks to find their nests.
+He was a prisoner of war during World War II in Kamp Sint-Michielsgestel.
 Tinbergen's experience as a prisoner of the Nazis led to some friction with longtime intellectual collaborator Konrad Lorenz, and it was several years before the two reconciled.

 After the war, Tinbergen moved to England, where he taught at the University of Oxford and was a fellow first at Merton College, Oxford, and later at Wolfson College, Oxford.
-Several of his graduate students went on to become prominent biologists including Richard Dawkins, Marian Dawkins, Desmond Morris, Iain Douglas-Hamilton, and Tony Sinclair.
+Several of his graduate students went on to become prominent biologists, including Richard Dawkins, Marian Dawkins, Desmond Morris, Iain Douglas-Hamilton, and Tony Sinclair.